-Epitalon is typically handled in its lyophilized powder state.
-The powder is dilutable, using a mild solution of acetic acid or water, preferably distilled.
-The peptide is fairly stable for about three months in its powder state and at room temperature.
-However, it requires a storage temperature of four degrees celsius (4ºC) once it is diluted.
+Epitalon peptide is typically handled in its lyophilized powder state.
+The powder may be diluted using a mild solution of acetic acid or water, typically distilled.
+The peptide is considered fairly stable for up to three months in its powder state and at room temperature.
+However, it requires a storage temperature of 4ºC once diluted.
+Research may be conducted with the compound anywhere between 2 to 21 days, so long as it remains stored at a stable temperature.

 - Supervise the underlying process of aging